 a considerable period, i.e. sufficient for them to drain and den extended drought.
-The closure proposal is to set the final water to avoid exposing the tail under most extreme drought events. s level or less, the period(s) of exposure would be short and very revent water quality degradation until it is all consumed.
-Over time, hment, providing an additional factor of safety against water quality c, and no proposal to increase that area.
-Not a post-closure risk. y a period of consolidation and capping of the impoundment om a medium (or high) to low classification, with a commensurate pankments.
-The base case assumption is that reclassification will be , the Martha Trust will be required to continue with the higher level .12 years represents a period of 15 to 25 years beyond the last f closure and therefore is not for consideration within this to enter the pit lake and compromise the water quality. es eliminated this as a risk - the tip and the pit are sited in different il might not pursue the applications to stop the roads required for xpert panel excluded it from quantification (and HDC stopped the he 2014 expert panel identified it as a potential risk to the current any of the roads around Grey St/Slevin St, then there is no need to eases at the end of operations.
+The closure proposal is to set the final water to avoid exposing the tail under most extreme drought events. level or less, the period(s) of exposure would be short and very event water quality degradation until it is all consumed.
+Over time, hment, providing an additional factor of safety against water quality osure and therefore is not for consideration within this to enter the pit lake and compromise the water quality. es eliminated this as a risk - the tip and the pit are sited in different il might not pursue the applications to stop the roads required for expert panel excluded it from quantification (and HDC stopped the ne 2014 expert panel identified it as a potential risk to the current any of the roads around Grey St/Slevin St, then there is no need to ases at the end of operations.

-nowed that the operation has increased property values in Waihi, a as given an undertaking to divest itself of its holdings at the end of essing the property market.
-It is expected, that in order to maximise e of property is not included as a cost reduction in either the Rehab ot a post-closure risk.
+, and no proposal to increase that area.
+Not a post-closure risk. , a period of consolidation and capping of the impoundment m a medium (or high) to low classification, with a commensurate ankments.
+The base case assumption is that reclassification will be the Martha Trust will be required to continue with the higher level 12 years represents a period of 15 to 25 years beyond the last owed that the operation has increased property values in Waihi, a s given an undertaking to divest itself of its holdings at the end of essing the property market.
+It is expected, that in order to maximise e of property is not included as a cost reduction in either the Rehab bt a post-closure risk.

-et active.
-Recent changes to the charitable trust legislation have not til the achievement of closure.
-The concern was a repeat of the n issue.
-First, groundwater would have rebounded to pre-mining Ily, new bores are grouted during installation of the piezometers. ely on manual dipping of water levels, if these were to create a whed and managed by the Martha Trust are limited to the Grand h a security fence, and could remain closed if necessary.
-The optimal ne in a way that avoids increasing the Trust's liability.
-Final details power house foundations are too robust to be considered a damage evin Park as the urban and rural properties will always be saleable.
+the achievement of closure.
+The concern was a repeat of the issue.
+First, groundwater would have rebounded to pre-mining ly, new bores are grouted during installation of the piezometers. ely on manual dipping of water levels, if these were to create a ned and managed by the Martha Trust are limited to the Grand a security fence, and could remain closed if necessary.
+The optimal e in a way that avoids increasing the Trust's liability.
+Final details ower house foundations are too robust to be considered a damage in Park as the urban and rural properties will always be saleable.

-the backfilling of all areas of potential ground instability, this was not
+he backfilling of all areas of potential ground instability, this was not